hmrc/file-upload-frontend/README.md

 ##### Example
 Request (POST): localhost:8899/file-upload/upload/envelopes/0b215e97-11d4-4006-91db-c067e74fc653/files/file-id-1

 Body (Multipart Form): A single binary file.

 Note: If maxSizePerItem is specified in the [envelope](https://github.com/hmrc/file-upload#create-an-envelope), then it is applied when the file is uploaded.
 Otherwise the default is 10MB.

 Response: 200

 ##### Optional redirection <a name="redirection"></a>
 Upload File With Redirection-URL:
 You can provide optional navigation URLs for on success/failure(redirect-success-url/redirect-error-url) cases.
-They need to be provided as URL querry prameters. ex.: `s"$UPLOAD_ENDPOINT?redirect-success-url=https://service.gov.uk/foo&redirect-error-url=https://service.gov.uk/bar"`
+They need to be provided as URL query prameters. ex.: `s"$UPLOAD_ENDPOINT?redirect-success-url=https://service.gov.uk/foo&redirect-error-url=https://service.gov.uk/bar"`

 On error we append to the provided error-url: `s"?errorCode=$ERROR_CODE&reason=$BODY_OF_ERROR_RESPONSE"`.